Say Happy Second Anniversary With These 10 Sweet But Budget-Friendly Date Ideas

-10 Budget-Friendly First Anniversary Date Ideas, To Celebrate Without Breaking The Bank
+10 Budget-Friendly Second Anniversary Date Ideas, To Celebrate Without Breaking The Bank

-So you went all out for your first anniversary celebration, but now the second one is approaching and the budget is not ready for another celebratory splurge — does that mean you can’t celebrate year two in style?
+So you went all out for your first anniversary celebration, but now the second one is approaching and your wallets are not ready for another celebratory splurge — does that mean you can’t celebrate year two in style?
 Or are there some budget-friendly second anniversary date ideas that can do your relationship justice without having to go into debt?
-The answer is of course you can!
-Sure, going all-out and having a big splashy anniversary to commemorate your love is really nice but, if you think about it, what makes an anniversary special isn't how much cash you spend, its about really taking the time to be together and mindfully celebrating the love and life you share.
+The answer is, of course you can!
+Sure, going all-out and having a big splashy anniversary to commemorate your love is really nice but, if you think about it, what makes an anniversary special isn't how much cash you spend, but rather, about taking the time to be together and mindfully celebrate the love and life you share.
 It's also a way of reaffirming that the two of you have a future, so keep that future debt-free by being honest and realistic about your budget.

 Now, being good about sticking to your budget doesn't mean you can't or shouldn’t do anything to celebrate your second anniversary at all.
-It just means you need to be thoughtful about about how young in the day.
+It just means you should be thoughtful about how lavishly you celebrate.
 My advice when choosing an anniversary date: Focus on picking activities and destinations that maximize your quality time together.
 That way, it won't feel like a sacrifice at all when you minimize the cost.
 Here is some budget-friendly date idea inspiration to get you started.

 1Have a bed and breakfast staycation.